 Applying to the Access to Historical Records: Major Initiatives program is a two-phase process.

-- Using this announcement, all applicants must submit an Application Package that includes the Application for Federal Domestic Assistance Form SF424, the Budget Information for Non-Construction Projects form SF424A, and five-page Project Narrative via Grants.gov by January 19, 2017.
+- Using this announcement, all applicants must submit an Application Package that consists of the Application for Federal Domestic Assistance Form SF424, a completed NHPRC Budget, and a five-page Project Narrative via Grants.gov by February 25, 2021.

-- Applicants may consult with the Director of the Access Program, Alexander Lorch (firstname.lastname@example.org), during both the preliminary and full proposal project phases.
+- Applicants may consult with the Deputy Executive Director, Lucy Barber (email@example.com), during both the preliminary and full proposal project phases.

 - In order to ensure eligibility, applicants should first review the rules and regulations governing NHPRC grants under the Administering an NHPRC Grant section.